Life-threatening emergencies on the river:

 We also have a wealth of information on tides and tidal predictions, which you can find at this link.
 You can use the Tide prediction tool to select a specific gauge and date.

-If instead you would prefer a printed copy of the tide tables, you can purchase one in our online shop for £3.00, including postage.
+If instead you would prefer a printed copy of the tide tables, you can purchase one in our online shop.

 It is entirely possible to fish along the Thames within the correct seasons, and with a rod licence, providing the land owner has given you permission.
-The Environment Agency are the best people to contact.
+Contact the Environment Agency.

 You will need to buy a fishing rod licence to fish for freshwater species along the tidal Thames.
 More information about fishing licences for the Thames can be found here.